Hendrix-CS/csci322/projects/06-assembler.md

 * **Hints**:

     - Note that the test cases for this project are **not** automated!
-You will need to manually test each of your assembled programs to make sure they work and are identical to those produced by the provided assembler.
+      You will need to manually test each of your assembled programs (using the provided CPU emulator) to make sure they work and are identical to those produced by the provided assembler.

     - You are strongly encouraged to complete your assembler in phases; in each phase, implement just enough to get the